 Neuropsychological testing has been used for more than 30 years in assessing cognitive function after concussive injuries, measuring cognitive skills and abilities such as intelligence, problem solving, memory, concentration, impulse control and reactions.

-Joost Guttinger is a Dutch IT teacher living in Muscat who suffered a head injury in a kneeboarding accident last year.
+A Dutch resident in Muscat who suffered a head injury in a kneeboarding accident last year said.
 “I was behind the speedboat when I came off and somehow the board hit me pretty hard,” the 37-year-old said.
 “I felt my brain move on the inside of my skull.
 I was drowsy and disorientated.”
 After two weeks rest he returned to work but found it difficult to concentrate for long periods and suffered “brain fog”.